Lucky Plants for Home as per Vastu

 2) Tulsi plant:

 Tulsi or holy basil is a very familiar plant in the family Lamiaceae, which also includes mint, rosemary, sage, and oregano.
 This plant grows more readily outdoors and loves the sun, with a minimum requirement of at least 5 hours of sun, it too has an affinity for water and asks for water by drooping leaves.
 Holy basil is a shrub so it stays relatively small and has a very distinctive smell, a characteristic of the Lamiaceae family.
 The foliage is mid-green with a fuzzy appearance, it also produces small flowers with a colour in the range of purple.
-According to some Hindu myths and Vastu Shastra, Tulsi was an ardent lover of Krishna who got cursed by Radha, turning her into a plant.
-It is said that houses inhabited by tulsi stay clean of death and bad luck and harbour positivity and optimism.
+According to some Hindu myths and Vastu Shastra, Tulsi was an ardent lover of Krishna who was cursed by Radha and turned into a plant.
+Homes with Tulsi stay free of death and bad luck and are filled with positivity and optimism.

 Care for Tulsi plant:-

-• Tulsi love the shaded sun, so keep these plants in areas that receive direct morning light but get shaded during the afternoon
+• Tulsi loves the shaded sun, so keep these plants in areas that receive direct morning light but are shaded during the afternoon.

 • These plants don’t like dry compact soil, so make sure to aerate the soil with a stick